hei-synd-iiot/golang/docs/index.md

 4. `for` without a condition will loop repeatedly until you `break` out of the loop or `return` from the enclosing function.
 5. You can also `continue` to the next iteration of the loop.

+??? output "Program output"
+    ```
+    1
+    2
+    3
+    0
+    1
+    2
+    range 0
+    range 1
+    range 2
+    loop
+    1
+    3
+    5
+    ```

+??? important "Go has only one looping construct: the `for` loop."
+    Go has only one looping construct: the `for` loop.
+The `for` loop in Go is flexible and powerful, allowing you to create a wide range of loop patterns using different combinations of loop conditions, initializations, and post-statements.

+??? important "In go, for loop headers do not need to be surrounded by parentheses."
+    In Go, the `for` loop headers do not need to be surrounded by parentheses, unlike some other programming languages.
+This makes the loop syntax more concise and readable, especially for simple loop conditions.
+However go requires braces `{}` around the loop body.

 !!! tip "We’ll see some other for forms later when we look at range statements, channels, and other data structures."

 ### If/Else